Dragoonight/SoulWarrior/README.md

 # SoulWarrior
-A group of novice student
+A group of novice students